PhantoNull/PhantoNull/README.md

 <ul>
   <li>♟️ I started playing chess by playing against the strongest chess engine (0 win against him to date)
   <li>🍋 I enjoy taking care of different plants in my garden.
 Still trying to get some lemons.
-  <li>🏋️ If not programming, losing against a chess engine or watering plants I'm @ gym
+  <li>🏋️ If not coding, losing against a chess engine or watering plants I'm @ gym
 </ul>